 Mary’s Walk is a community-driven walk to honor and remember Mary Kerry Libby, and to raise critical funds to help reduce the burden of cancer in Maine.
-Participants are not required to fundraise, but we encourage everyone joining Mary’s Walk and the Kerrymen 5K to try fundraising.
+Participants are not required to fundraise, but we encourage everyone joining Mary’s Walk to try fundraising.
 You will be surprised how easy it is to raise $50 or $100, just by asking friends, family, or coworkers.

 Fundraising can seem intimidating if you don't know where to start, but it's easier than you think to hit your goal.
 Everyone has been impacted by cancer, and everyone will be moved by your commitment to do something about it.
 Remember that when you ask people to support you, you are asking them to support the fight against cancer in Maine.
 Here are some good tips for fundraisers, whether it’s your first event or your 50th:

 Start off by making a small donation to yourself.
 Not only will it "get you off the starting line," it's a lot easier to ask friends and family for a donation when you can say, "Can you join me?
 I donated $20!"

 2. Make it all About Them!

 Remind them that we ALL know someone affected by cancer – each of us has a relative, a friend, a neighbor, or a co-worker who is battling the disease right now.
 Let them know where the dollars go: 100% of funds are invested in Maine, to provide grants for cancer prevention, early detection and screening, and access to care.
 Explain to your friends and family how the work of Maine Cancer Foundation impacts them.
 Reinforce that every dollar donated helps – we can all make a difference.
 No donation is too small, and every dollar counts.

 Here's an awesome fact to share with the people you ask for a donation: 100% of their gift will go directly to Maine Cancer Foundation’s grant programs.
 The event costs have been covered by registration fees and sponsor contributions!